 01 of 05

-The Amazon Sword makes an excellent background plant, or if planted alone it can make a great eye-catching central plant.
+The Amazon Sword plant makes an excellent background plant, or if planted alone it can make a great eye-catching central plant.
 This plant is easy to care for, and usually grows to around 12 inches in height.
 They have been known to grow up to 20 inches in the right conditions though, so depending on the size of your tank and the strength of your lighting, you may need to trim it regularly.
 In a low light tank, this plant will grow slowly, whereas in a medium to high light tank, it will grow rapidly.

 02 of 05

 Considering angelfish feel at home in waters where there is plenty of cover from driftwood and leaves, Java Fern is an ideal plant to pair with both driftwood and angelfish.
 This slow growing plant can be attached to pieces of driftwood around the sides and towards the front of the tank.
-They can grow in a range of lighting and typically the higher the lighting is, the darker the green the leaves will turn.
+They can grow in a wide range of lighting and typically the brighter the lighting is, the darker green the leaves will turn.

 03 of 05

 This is one of the most natural plants to place in an aquarium containing angelfish.
 It's low maintenance and very cheap to buy.
 You simply need to plant a small bunch in one corner and it will quickly create a luscious jungle look in the aquarium.
 This classic aquarium plant will do well in wide and long tanks, which are also perfect for angelfish.
 Vallisneria prefers an intense light, however it will still grow even under low light, just at a slower rate.